chronot1995/cumulus-ansible-beginner-ospf-nclu/README.md

 ### Summary:

-This is an Ansible demo which configures two Cumulus VX switches with BGP using J2 / Jinja2 templates
+This is an Ansible demo which configures two Cumulus VX switches with OSPF using Ansible's NCLU module

 ### Network Diagram: